-While there are many things that may characterize the best option for you, we are going to focus on gender.
+While many things may characterize the best option for you, we are going to focus on gender.
 Specifically, we want to look at the most popular therapy methods and how they can be empowering and helpful to women who are looking for assistance handling a mental disorder or substance addiction.
-There are five excellent treatment options that can help you with your upcoming journey.
+Here are five excellent dual diagnosis treatment for women options that can help you with your upcoming journey.

 Cognitive Behavioral Therapy

-The first type of therapy we are going to talk about is cognitive behavioral therapy, which is often abbreviated as CBT.
+The first type of therapy we are going to talk about is cognitive behavioral therapy, often abbreviated as CBT.
 This kind of therapy has a goal of helping to change an individual’s way of behaving and thinking that might be contributing to their struggles.
-One of the best things about CBT is that it can be used for all sorts of things.
-It is used for anxiety, depression, drug abuse, relationship problems, and more.
+One of the best things about CBT is that it's used for all sorts of things.
+It's used for anxiety, depression, drug abuse, relationship problems, and more.
 It can also be used in one-time situations that tend to come up in everyday life.

 Dialectical Behavior Therapy

 Another excellent option for women’s therapy is dialectical behavior therapy, which is often known as DBT.
 This therapy has extensive research behind it showing that it can be extremely effective in reducing self-harm, suicidal behavior, substance use, depression, anger, and more.
 It is also commonly implemented for those who have eating disorders, which tends to be more common among females.
 This type of therapy involves behavioral skills training over many different sessions.
 The sessions are more extended than with CBT, but a lot of useful information is provided at each session.